multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Function call analysis**

 - nopClaim.setRewardsCycleTotal(nopClaimContractAllotment)
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value here
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value here
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - vault.transferToken()
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value here
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value here
-  **- What happens if it reverts, reenters, or does other unusual control flow?** revert iftokenBalanceis less thanamountvalue, or ifamountis zero
+  - **What happens if it reverts, reenters, or does other unusual control flow?** revert iftokenBalanceis less thanamountvalue, or ifamountis zero

-**Function:distributeMultisigAllotment()**
+### Function:distributeMultisigAllotment()\*\*

 **Intended behavior:**